 In the heat of the summer, your lawn can suffer from dehydration under the sun’s oppressive glare.
 Not every brown spot, however, is dehydration.
-Knowing when your lawn is truly suffering from a lack of hydration and how to address the issue when it rears its ugly head is the challenge for many homeowners during the drier parts of the year when there is excessive sunlight and also when there are water restrictions in place.
-Your neighborhood lawn experts at Spring-Green are to help!
-We’ve compiled this mini-guide to help you:
+Knowing when your lawn is truly suffering from a lack of hydration and how to address the issue when it appears is a challenge for many homeowners especially during the drier parts of the year when there’s excessive sunlight and water restrictions at play.

 - Gain an understanding of how to get your lawn back into shape if it has become dehydrated